cstrap/python-vuejs/README.rst

     :target: http://python-vuejs.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

+**UPDATE**: at the moment project is not supported anymore, due to the rapid evolving of the JavaScript ecosystem.
+It was born like a POF to allow me to study a bit of JavaScript and VueJS and try some hacks with `click`.
+Maybe in the future, the project could reborn.
+Thanks for using it!

 Gluing Python and `Vue.js <https://vuejs.org/>`_ with a set of scripts that automate the dev and build process.

 Projects aims to be agnostic, just use it in order to automate the boring stuff to setup a Vue.js project.